 We only have influence with our child when he feels connected to us.
 He only feels connected when he feels understood, when we respond with compassion and acceptance instead of judgment.

 But compassion isn't only for your child.
 Start with yourself.
 You can’t be a loving parent if you’re feeling bad about yourself, any more than your child can act “right” if she feels bad about herself.

 When all else fails, give yourself a big hug.
 Then give your child a big hug.
 Connection and compassion will transform any relationship.

 Don't believe it?
 Try prioritizing connection and compassion this week and see what kind of miracle you can make.

-*A study done by the National Institute of Mental Health[i] concluded that timeouts are effective in getting toddlers to cooperate, but only temporarily.
-The children misbehaved more than children who were NOT disciplined with timeout, even when their mothers took the time to talk with them afterward.
-Michael Chapman and Carolyn Zahn -Wexler, the authors of the study, concluded that the children were reacting to the perceived “love withdrawal” by misbehaving more.
+Note: A study done by the National Institute of Mental Health[i] concluded that timeouts are effective in getting toddlers to cooperate, but only temporarily.
+The children misbehaved more than children who were not disciplined with timeout, even when their mothers took the time to talk with them afterward.
+Michael Chapman and Carolyn Zahn-Wexler, the authors of the study, concluded that the children were reacting to the perceived “love withdrawal” by misbehaving more.
 That’s in keeping with the studies on love withdrawal as a punishment technique, which show that kids subjected to it tend to exhibit more misbehavior, worse emotional health, and less developed morality [ii].
 These results aren’t surprising, given how much children need to feel connected to us to feel safe, and how likely they are to act out when they don’t feel safe.

 Assor, Avi, Guy Roth, and Edward L. Deci.
 “The Emotional Costs of Parents’ Conditional Regard: A Self-Determination Theory Analysis.”
 Journal of Personality 72 (2004): 47-89.